• Home

 FinTECHTalents teams up with Magna Carta on Digital Skills Report

-by Liz Lumley / Friday 01 June 2018 / Published in Diversity, Employment, Talent
+by Lisa Moyle / Friday 01 June 2018 / Published in Diversity and Inclusion, Employment

 We are delighted to be partnering with Magna Carta Communications on a report mapping the UK digital skills gap.
 The report, as Simon notes below, is an important step, not just in quantifying the shortages and shining light onto key areas of scarcity but also in terms of informing future policy and corporate strategy.
 The process of digitisation across the economy is fundamentally changing the way consumers, business and all institutions (including education and government) operate.
 We need a fundamental shift in the way we think about and construct education and prepare for the evolving nature of work.
 The report will be launched and, no doubt, debated heartily at the FinTECHTalents Festival.